LaSC Talking Points

 - LaSC fully recognizes and acknowledges private property ownership rights, and it wants to explore ways to allow the public use of certain waterbottoms for fishing by the public, while addressing issues and concerns that private property owners may have about adverse ownership, claims, legal liability, etc.

-- LaSC believes that legislation can be created that can address the issue of public access while simultaneously addressing landowner’s concerns over ownership, liability, and other possible issues.
+- LaSC believes that legislation can address the issue of public access while simultaneously addressing landowner’s concerns over ownership, liability, and other possible issues.

-- Private restrictions to public access to former publically accessible waterbottoms is getting more and more common, and the time to act is now.
+- Private restrictions to public access in areas where waters used to be publicly accessible is getting more and more common, and the time to act is now.